jwblangley/boggle-bot/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploy to gh-pages.
+N.B: you will need to update the `homepage` section in `package.json` to reflect your site's homepage before deployment.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).